Open Up Your Home With Paint Colors Perfect For an Open Floor Plan

 “This pop of excitement makes the counter a point of interest, not just a point of division between two spaces,” according to Sherwin-Williams.

-Consider a contrasting color that accentuates the build of the fireplace and draws the eye to the wall.
+Consider a contrasting color that accentuates the focal point and draws the eye to the wall.
 CertaPro Painters® also offers specialty decorative and faux painting surfaces to consider for a statement wall.
 For example, a team of painting specialists can replicate the exact look of wood with paint and texturing materials.
 It’s a cost-effective solution for adding a touch of texture into your space if there isn’t any.
-The appearance of different textures throughout an open floor plan brings a unique sense of style and make for a robust design.
+The appearance of different textures throughout an open floor plan brings a unique sense of style and makes for a robust design.

 Ready to bring some balance to your open floor plan?
 The team at CertaPro Painters® would be happy to lend their expertise to pull it all off for you seamlessly!
-Get in touch today at 1-800-689-7271 or schedule online to get a free estimate.
+To learn more about how to paint an open floor plan, get in touch with our specialists today at 1-800-689-7271 or schedule online to get a free estimate.